rymdhund/binaric/readme.md

 utf16.le  "¢"
 ```

-You can specify many outputs at a time
+You can specify a number of values at a time.

 ```
 i8.hex  [ ff 00 ff 00 ]    # Will output ff00ff00
 i16.dec [ 0 1 2 ]          # Will output 0000 0001 0002
 utf8 [
-  "here is "
+  "This is "
-  "one long "
+  "three appended "
-  "string"
+  "strings"
 ]
 ```

-# Labels
+## Labels

-Labels are good for documentation:
+Labels can be used to document your values.

 ```
 first:  i8.hex  01